oliveirahenrique70/appsilon/README.md

 * ### ```pCRC``` <a name="pCRC"></a>

 The pipeline perform the data anlysis for the **pCRC** experiments.
 This pipeline is similar to the *fast_XC50_analysis* but with some differences reagarding the compounds format on the plate and the number of different concentrations tested for each compound.

 The input data for this pipeline is obtained with the same equipments of *fast_XC50_analysis*, the BMG and D300.
 After imported the data is organized according to compounds and controls.

-Beyond the R pipelines, the repository also contains tests, created in Python, with the objectove of making sure the R pipelines are been correctly build.
-These test are on the code called ```test_biochemqc.py```
+Beyond the R pipelines described, the repository also contains tests, created in Python, with the objectove of making sure the R pipelines are been correctly build.
+These test are the following

+* ### ```test_biochemqc```

 ## Tecnology